verdaux/BookNotes/Phrases/Impressors.md

 - [ ] We'd all slowly starve to death in our own filth.
 But we'll be happy.
 - [ ] My guilt is doing somersaults.
 - [ ] Purity with exclusion is not purity.
+- [ ] You taste like heaven but God knows you're built for sin.